ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 I only use Samsung devices and follow the [Magisk guide for Samsung devices](https://topjohnwu.github.io/Magisk/install.html#samsung-devices).

-While flashing the firmware on Samsung devices, make sure the bootloader shows the following:
+Before flashing the firmware on Samsung devices, make sure the bootloader shows the following:

 ```fundamental
 * FRP LOCK: OFF